 Can overloading a filing cabinet drawer cause it to get stuck?

 Yes, overloading is a very common cause of stuck filing cabinet drawers.
 Too many files, heavy items, or objects that fall out of place can cause the drawer to warp, put excessive strain on the slides, or create physical obstructions that prevent smooth opening and closing.
+Distribute contents evenly to prevent this.

 How do I remove a filing cabinet drawer that is completely stuck?